neuropsychology/psycho.R/README.md

 ## Goal

 The main goal of the `psycho` package is to provide tools for psychologists, neuropsychologists and neuroscientists, to transform statistical outputs into something readable that can be, almost directly, copied and pasted into a report.
-It also implements various functions, from very useful ones (`correlation()`, `normalize()`) to miscellaenous ones (`find_season()`).
+It also implements various functions, from very useful ones (`correlation()`, `standardize()`) to miscellaenous ones (`find_season()`).

 ## Contribute